A Tale of Two Movies

 Clarissa, likewise, never really seems happy.
 She at least can point to someone she loves being terminally ill.
 She does take care of Richard, but even that seems an act more for herself, perhaps, than for him.

-While a movie about a father and son in a concentration camp is hardly cheerful matter, it was an uplifting movie about people in the worst of circumstances who still determine to do the very best with what they've got, to live with nobility, goodness, and character, giving to others; to come in smiling every day for the sake of another.
+While a movie about a father and son in a concentration camp is hardly cheerful matter, Life is Beautiful was an uplifting movie about people in the worst of circumstances who still determine to do the very best with what they have, to live with nobility, goodness, and character, giving to others, thinking first of others; to come in smiling every day for the sake of another.

 It is the story of a woman who sets aside her own well-being and deliberately walks into a concentration camp to stay as close as possible to her son and husband.
 She thinks, through the movie, not of herself, but of them.

-These are people, Dora and Giosué, who we can believe will go on to live reasonably happy lives, despite this horror they've endured, because they will remember Guido's selflessness in doing what he could for them.
+These are people, Dora and Giosué, who we can believe will go on to live reasonably good lives, despite this horror they've endured, because they will remember Guido's selflessness in doing what he could for them.
 They have experienced the ultimate in being shown how valued and loved they are by his selfless behavior.
-They will follow his example of seeing a picture bigger than their own feelings of the moment.
+They will follow his example of seeing something bigger than their own feelings of the moment.

 The Hours, by contrast, is a story of three women entirely focused on themselves, on their feelings, on whether life is what they want it to be.
 They are navel-gazers who think little to nothing of anyone but themselves.
 They have no grander purpose in life other than their own happiness, pleasure, and feelings.
-And ironically, they are unhappy.
+And ironically, they are unhappy and turn to suicide, finding no value in their lives.

 I see in this a powerful truth: The more we think about ourselves and our own happiness, the less happy we are likely to be.
 It is in living with selflessness, for a purpose bigger than ourselves, and thinking about the happiness of others, that we find our own happiness.